XiaoSong-CPE/paper/src/draft.md

 ## Translation of Text

 Among the three dimensions under consideration, text translation stands out as the most extensively studied field due to the historical prominence of text as a medium for information exchange.
-Within the context of internationalization in science museums, a seminal theory is the linguistic landscape introduced by Landry and Bourhis^[LANDRY R, BOURHIS R Y. Linguistic Landscape and ethnolinguistic vitality[J].
+Within the context of internationalization in science museums, a seminal theory is a linguistic landscape introduced by Landry and Bourhis^[LANDRY R, BOURHIS R Y. Linguistic Landscape and ethnolinguistic vitality[J].
 Journal of Language and Social Psychology, 1997, 16(1): 23–49.].
 This theory defines linguistic landscape as the language present on public signs, encompassing road signs, billboards, street names, place names, shop signs, and public building signs within a defined territory, region, or city group.
-Widely cited, this definition is considered a classic in the field, with other scholars emphasizing the public space as the foundational backdrop of linguistic landscape.
+Widely cited, this definition is considered a classic in the field, with other scholars emphasizing the public space as the foundational backdrop of the linguistic landscape.
 For example, Ben-Rafael^[BEN-RAFAEL E. A sociological approach to the study of Linguistic Landscapes[J].
 Linguistic Landscape, 2008: 48–62.] employs the concept of the "public sphere" proposed by German sociologist Habermas to describe the public spaces where signs are present.

 In the domain of analyzing errors in Chinese-English translation using linguistic landscape theory, scholars have frequently highlighted the issue of **consistency**.
 For instance, Tian Feiyang and Zhang Weijia^[田飞洋, 张维佳. 全球化社会语言学:语言景观研究的新理论——以北京市学院路双语公示语为例[J]. 语言文字应用, 2014(02):38-45.
-DOI:10.16499/j.cnki.1003-5397.2014.02.005.] identified discrepancies such as "QINGHUA East Rd" and "QINGHUA DONGLU" being two English names for the same road, potentially causing confusion for foreigners.
+DOI:10.16499/j.cnki.1003-5397.2014.02.005.] identified discrepancies such as "QINGHUA East Rd" and "QINGHUA DONGLU" being two English names for the same road, potentially confusing for foreigners.
 Given the widespread use of Pinyin in China, this issue is prevalent.
 Another example comes from Qiu Ying^[邱莹. 上饶市语言景观调查研究[J]. 语言文字应用, 2016(03):40-49.
 DOI:10.16499/j.cnki.1003-5397.2016.03.005.], who found common mix-ups like "LU" and "RD," "DADAO" and "AVENUE," and "SHAN" and "MT" in Shangrao city.
 This paper will similarly analyze consistency in the internationalization of science museums in Beijing, given its objectivity and significance.

-Another frequently cited concern is the proficiency in **writing English**.
+Another frequently cited concern is proficiency in **writing** English**.
 Sun Li's research^[孙利. 语言景观翻译的现状及其交际翻译策略[J]. 江西师范大学学报(哲学社会科学版), 2009, 42(06):153-156.] identified errors ranging from incorrect spelling, such as "China Psot" instead of "China Post," to incorrect meaning, like interpreting "watering place" as "drinking water," and grammar mistakes, for instance, "PLEASE WELL KEPT YOUR PASSWORD" instead of "Please keep your PIN number safe."
 A common shortcoming in papers addressing English writing errors is the absence of a standard.
 While it is widely known that "Psot" is misspelled in English-speaking regions, this may not suffice for more complex situations.
 This paper will scrutinize English writing in the internationalization of science museums in Beijing, providing standards and rationale for their selection.
 Further details can be found in the methodology chapter.

 Some scholars have also raised concerns about **style and tone**.
 In the research conducted by Ding Rongrong^[丁容容. 全球化与旅游景点公共标识语翻译研究[J]. 黎明职业大学学报, 2010(04):82-86.
 DOI:10.13446/j.cnki.jlvu.000907.], concerns were raised about the use of terms such as "old," "disabled," and "pregnant" in public spaces, deeming them sensitive and inappropriate.
 However, it is important to note that this perspective may lack objectivity.
 For instance, Ding Rongrong proposes replacing the directive "SUNDRIES PROHIBIT" with a milder expression like "PLEASE DON'T LITTER," advocating for a more considerate tone.
 Nevertheless, this argument falls short as it fails to offer a systematic method for determining which words, under specific circumstances, might be considered too harsh or inappropriate.
 In this study, open-source language models are employed to assess the sentiment and formality of text within science museums in Beijing.
 This evaluation aims to determine the appropriateness of language use while maintaining objectivity, as detailed in the methodology chapter.